louiseGrandjonc/louisemeta.com/content/blog/pg-stat-statements.md

 # Conclusion

 Well that's it !
-But now that you know which queries are slow, you probably want to dunderstand what's wrong and how to fix it.
+But now that you know which queries are slow, you probably want to understand what's wrong.
 To do that, I encourage you to use EXPLAIN, if you want to read about it, I have written a series of article starting [here](/blog/explain/).